aims-umich/neorl/README.md

 # NEORL

-NEORL (**N**euro**E**volution **O**ptimsiation with **R**einforcement **L**earning) is a set of implementations of hybrid algorathims combining neural networks and evolutionary computation based on a wide range of machine learning and evolutionary intellgence archtectures.
-NEORL aims to solve large-scale optimasation problems relevant to operation & optimsiation research, engineering, bussiness, and other disciplins.
+NEORL (**N**euro**E**volution **O**ptimisation with **R**einforcement **L**earning) is a set of implementations of hybrid algorithms combining neural networks and evolutionary computation based on a wide range of machine learning and evolutionary intelligence architectures.
+NEORL aims to solve large-scale optimisation problems relevant to operation & optimisation research, engineering, business, and other disciplines.

 NEORL can be used for multidisciplinary applications for research, industrial, academic, and/or teaching purposes.
 NEORL can be used as a standalone platform or an additional benchmarking tool to supplement or validate other optimisation packages.
-Our objective when we built NEORL is to give the user a simple and easy-to-use framework with an access to a wide range of covering both standalone and hybrid algorathims in evolutionary, swarm, supervised learning, deep learning, and reinforcement learning.
-We hope our implementation will allow beginners to enjoy more advanced optimisation and algorathims, without being involved in too many theortical/implementation details.
+Our objective when we built NEORL is to give the user a simple and easy-to-use framework with an access to a wide range of covering both standalone and hybrid algorithms in evolutionary, swarm, supervised learning, deep learning, and reinforcement learning.
+We hope our implementation will allow beginners to enjoy more advanced optimisation and algorithms, without being involved in too many theoretical/implementation details.

 ## Copyright